Jaclyn K Durant

 - Mentoring young girls

-I thank all NCBW members, past and present, who served in any capacity for the organization.
-Your generous volunteerism help forge the road to its place in this society today.
+We should thank all NCBW members, past and present, who have served in any capacity for the organization.
+Your generous and “Extreme Volunteerism” help forge the road to its place in this society today.

 Jaclyn K Durant